Research

 María Grandury and Diana Galvan-Sosa

-1st Workshop on Multilingual and Equitable Language Technologies (MELT) at the Conference on Language Modeling (COLM) 2025 - Spotlight paper!
+1st Workshop on Multilingual and Equitable Language Technologies (MELT) at the Conference on Language Modeling (COLM), Montreal, Canada, 2025

 This position paper argues that the Natural Language Processing (NLP) community's oversight of Spanish's pluricentric nature undermines the development of culturally adequate models.
 Achieving truly effective NLP requires acknowledging the inherent cultural nuances embedded in language, yet a prevalent misconception persists that a singular ``standard Spanish'' originates primarily from Spain.
 Drawing on interdisciplinary insights, we believe that the distinction between ``correct'' and ``exemplary'' linguistic Spanish forms is key to effectively addressing the challenges posed by Spanish pluricentricity.
 This distinction allows the recognition of each Spanish-speaking nation as a distinct standardization center, where ``exemplary'' language is inherently community-defined.
 Maldonado applied this distinction to differentiate Spanish varieties, but with limited coverage.
 Motivated by these limitations, we propose a community-focused annotation framework to generate data for improving cultural adequacy in Large Language Models (LLMs), emphasizing broader engagement and contribution recognition.
 We then critically examine current multicultural datasets, highlighting shortcomings (e.g., limited representation, missing variation metadata), underscoring the urgent need for a more inclusive and culturally aware approach.